imkenough/imkenough/README.md

 ## Hi there 👋

+Hey, I’m Kenny.
+I build cool things, break stuff occasionally, and somehow make it work again.

+Currently coding in React, mostly for Web Dev, AI, and ML, plus whatever seems interesting at 2 AM.
+Powered by caffeine, long motorcycle rides, and an endless obsession with tweaking UIs.

+By day, I’m at Manipal University Jaipur.
+By night, probably debugging something that should’ve worked.

+Want to reach me? khaneesh50@gmail.com.
 <!--
 **imkenough/imkenough** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.